 Merck KGaA, Darmstadt, Germany is dedicated to continue to provide patients living with serious diseases with the medication they need each and every day by providing continuity of treatment for clinical trial participants and supplying medicines for those most vulnerable in this pandemic.

 *The biopharma business of Merck KGaA, Darmstadt, Germany operates as EMD Serono in the U.S. and Canada.

-Genentech is conducting three Phase III clinical trials to evaluate the safety and efficacy of Actemra® (tocilizumab) in COVID-19.
+Genentech is conducting two Phase III clinical trials to evaluate the safety and efficacy of Actemra® (tocilizumab) in COVID-19.

 - REMDACTA is in partnership with Gilead Sciences to evaluate the safety and efficacy of Actemra combined with Gilead’s investigational antiviral remdesivir, versus placebo plus remdesivir in hospitalized patients with severe COVID-19 pneumonia.

 - Additionally, Genentech is providing 10,000 vials of Actemra to the U.S. Strategic National Stockpile for potential future use at the direction of the U.S. Department of Health and Human Services (HHS).

 Genentech is also conducting a Phase II clinical trial (COVASTIL) evaluating two early-stage investigational medicines in hospitalized adult patients with severe COVID-19 pneumonia.